sonocotta/esparagus-media-center/README.md

 ### Onboard PSRAM

-Audio streaming requires proper buffering to work, even with ESP32 500K of RAM it is a challenging task.
+Audio streaming requires proper buffering to work; even with the ESP32 500K of RAM, it is a challenging task.
 All Esparagus boards are based on WROVER modules that have an onboard PSRAM chip.

 ## Board Pinout